The alignment of galaxies at the Baryon Acoustic Oscillation scale: Results

 The Gaussian model (gray curve) represents a slightly more realistic situation in which the BAO has no sharp edge.
 For this case, we only show one possible scenario with a dispersion which corresponds to $10$ Mpc.
 The behaviour of the curve is similar in general to the hard-edge model, although $\gamma^{\rm BAO}_+$ transitions from negative to positive values at larger separations, above $R_{\rm BAO}+\Delta R$.

 A model galaxy represented by a sphere embedded in this tidal field is deformed in the following way.
 Inside the shell, in region I, there is no deformation.
 Within the shell, in region II, the gravitational force increases with separation.
 This can be seen in the two-dimensional representation of the gravitational acceleration vector ($\vec g = -\nabla\phi$) shown in Figure \ref{fig:gvec}.
 The tidal field is thus negative in region II and thus compressive along the radial direction.
 Outside the shell, in region III, tidal forces are positive and thus disruptive, elongating the galaxy along the radial direction.
 This is due to the gravitational force decreasing outside the shell in the radial direction.
+Notice that the Fourier transform presented in Eq. \ref{eq:xig+LA} plays no role in yielding the trough feature.
+It is rather the fact that we are correlating positions with the tidal field that creates the feature, and this fact is encoded in the different $k$-factors and Bessel function inside Eq. \ref{eq:wg+LA}.